Travel Marketing Campaigns: The 7 Best of All Time

 2. Doors of Thrones

 Despite its stunning natural beauty and world-famous landmarks like the Giant’s Causeway, Northern Ireland has never been the easiest destination to sell.
-Hindered by its violent past, it’s travel marketing has had to work harder than most.
+Due to Northern Ireland’s turbulent past, its travel marketing has had to work harder than most.

-Thankfully, the end result is some spectacular campaigns.
+Thankfully, the result is some spectacular campaigns.
 None more so than the stunning Doors of Thrones.

 In 2016, Storm Gertrude destroyed some of the trees that make up the iconic Dark Hedges, where the scenes on the Kingsroad were filmed for HBO’s smash hit, Game of Thrones.